 To properly roast vegetables, you need a high temperature.
 It’s recommended to roast your vegetables at 425 degrees.
 The high temperature will help your vegetables get that crispy coating on the outside but stay soft and tender on the inside.

-How to Roast Cauliflower:
+How to Roast Vegetables:

 - Olive oil is your friend, but maybe not your best friend.
 Make sure your vegetables are coated, but you don’t want to soak them.